 For a country going through an identity crisis, Sir Jagadish Chandra Bose was a source of immense national pride and hope.
 Prior to his death in 1937, he founded the Bose Institute at Calcutta, devoted primarily to the study of plants.

-He was greatly helped in his ambitious and noble endeavour, both financially and otherwise, by Tagore.
+He was greatly helped in his ambitious and noble endeavor, both financially and otherwise, by Tagore.
 Today, this Institute also carries research on various other fields.
-As per their website:

 To recognize his achievements in the field of wireless telecommunications, among other fields, an impact crater on the far side of the Moon is named after Bose.
-The Bose Crater has a reported diameter of 91 kilometres.
+The Bose Crater has a reported diameter of 56 miles (91 km).
 Its outer rim has become worn and the edges rounded by impacts, although the shape of the site has been well-preserved.

-Interestingly, one tribute that is mistakenly attributed to him is the naming of Bose Corporation, an American firm that designs and sells audio equipment.
-Bose Corp. was actually named after its founder Amar Bose, and engineer, academic, and entrepreneur.
-While he probably shares his descent with Sir Jagadish Chandra Bose, the two aren't related.
+Interestingly, one tribute that is often mistakenly attributed to him is the naming of Bose Corporation, an American firm that designs and sells audio equipment.
+Bose Corp. was actually named after its founder Amar Bose, an engineer, academic, and entrepreneur.
+While he shares his family name with Sir Jagadish Chandra Bose, the two aren't related.

-Today, the legend may not physically be with us, but his legacy shall endure.
-Several scientists have backed his work on plants using more sophisticated equipment and methods.
-At the same time, scientists are also trying to unravel the mystery of the molecular-level changes that happen within plants giving rise to the different reactions to different stimuli, such as light, touch, and sound.
+Thanks to his pioneering work, Sir Jagadish Chandra Bose's legacy is certain to endure.
+Several scientists have repeated his work on plants using more sophisticated equipment and methods.
+At the same time, scientists are also trying to unravel the mystery of the molecular-level changes that happen within plants which give rise to the different reactions to different stimuli, such as light, touch, and sound.